Exciting Opportunity for Lead Veterinary Surgeon with Orthopaedic Surgical Bias

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your experience in veterinary surgery, particularly any orthopaedic procedures you've performed.
-Include specific examples of your leadership skills and how you've contributed to a team.
+Include specific examples of your leadership skills and how you've contributed to a surgical team.

 How to prepare for a job interview at Recruit4vets